joinpursuit/8-0-react-props-lab/README.md

 #### DonationForm

-For the donation form, you will need to update the sentence "You could be donation #1!" so that instead of being hardcoded to the number `1`, it is set to a number one above the number of donations.
+For the donation form, you will need to update the sentence "You could be donation #1!" so that instead of being hardcoded to the number `1`, it is set to a number one higher than the current number of donations.
+For example, if there are 3 donations, it would say, "You could be donation #4!"

 ```html
 <section class="donation">